mozilla/bedrock/docs/firefox-accounts.rst

-If the URL of a bedrock page contains existing UTM parameters on page load, bedrock will attempt to automatically use those values to replace the inline UTM parameters in Firefox Accounts links.
+If the URL of a bedrock page contains existing UTM parameters on page load, bedrock will attempt to automatically use those values to replace the inline UTM parameters in Firefox Account and Mozilla VPN links.
 This is handled using a client side script in the site common bundle which can be found in ``/media/js/base/fxa-utm-referral.js``.

 The behavior is as follows: